 The West African country is home to a variety of fascinating and poorly understood species.
-Gravely endangered Ghana animals, including black-bellied/long-tailed (Phataginus tetradactyla) and white-bellied (tree) pangolins (Phataginus tricuspis) reside here, with the country arguably being Africa's best destination in which to seek them safely.
+Gravely endangered Ghana animals, including black-bellied/long-tailed (Phataginus tetradactyla) and white-bellied (tree) pangolins (Phataginus tricuspis) reside here, with the country arguably being Africa's best destination in which to seek these rare mammals safely.

 But there's an urgent need for intensification of conservation efforts.
 The bushmeat trade remains rampant in tropical Africa and, due to a soaring human population, there's continuing pressure on remaining forests.